-If an individual has experienced sexual misconduct but does not want to report it to a University official, the individual may meet with a confidential resource.
+If an individual or Employee Respondent Sexual and Gender-Based Misconduct Investigation and Hearing procedures has experienced sexual misconduct but does not want to report it to a University official, the student may meet with a confidential resource.

-8.8.8.6.1 On-campus Confidential Resources
+On-campus Confidential Resources.

 All of the persons and organizations listed below are confidential for purposes of reporting sexual misconduct.
-Reports made to a licensed counselor, clergy acting in their pastoral role, a treating health care provider, or the Sexual Violence Prevention, Education, and Response Coordinator are confidential and will not be reported to University officials without the individual's permission unless an imminent threat exists or a child sex offense is disclosed.
+Reports made to a licensed counselor, clergy acting in their pastoral role, a treating health care provider, or the Sexual Violence Prevention, Education, and Response Coordinator are confidential and will not be reported to University officials without the student's permission unless an imminent threat exists or a child sex offense is disclosed.
 Confidential resources may be required to report statistical information, without personally identifiable data, for Clery Act reporting.

-• Counseling Center:

-Humanities Building, room 150 410-617-CARE (2273) REACT online:

-• Women's Center:

-Melissa Lees, Sexual Violence Prevention, Education, and Response Coordinator 410-617-6769

-• Employee Assistance Program:

-24-hour confidential resource for employees
+- Counseling Center Humanities Building, room 150 410-617-CARE (2273) REACT online: - Women's Center: Melissa Lees, Sexual Violence Prevention, Education, and Response Coordinator 410-617-6769 - Employee Assistance Program: 1-800-765-0770 24-hour confidential resource for employees

-8.8.6.2 Off-campus Confidential Resources
+Off-campus Confidential Resources.